-The reason we celebrate Veterans Day on November 11th dates back to 1918, when an armistice between the Allies and Germany was signed that essentially ended World War I. The first Armistice Day was celebrated the following November 11th.
+The reason we celebrate Veterans Day on November 11th dates back to 1918, when an armistice between the Allies and Germany was signed that essentially ended World War I. The first Armistice Day was celebrated the following November 11.

+There's a shoe repairman from Emporia, Kansas, who probably isn’t in many history books, but he deserves at least a paragraph.
 In the early 1950s, a gentleman by the name of Alvin King thought Armistice Day was too limiting.
-He'd lost family in World War II, and thought all American veterans of all wars should be honored on November 11th.
-He formed a committee, and in 1953 Emporia, Kansas, celebrated Veterans Day.
+He had lost family in World War II, and thought all American veterans of all wars should be honored on November 11.
+So he formed a committee, and in 1953 the city of Emporia, Kansas, celebrated Veterans Day.